Please read these license terms carefully

 The Site and the Services provided may not be used by any recruitment adviser, agency or firm for any recruitment related purpose.

-Only businesses that are veterinary workplaces that have registered are permitted to use the Site and the Services for the purpose of finding and contacting potential employees.
+Only businesses that are veterinary workplaces that have registered are permitted to use the Site and the Services for the purpose of marketing their workplace and advertising employment vacancies to attract and build relationships with prospective employees.

 You agree that you will: